Region 3

 Heather Nah

 Heather Nah (she/her) is the Family & Community Engagement Specialist for Region 3.
-She has worked in the foster care system for seven years and is passionate about advocating for children and families to set them up for success.
+She worked in the foster care system for seven years and is passionate about advocating for children and families to set them up for success.
 She earned a bachelor's degree in Family and Consumer Sciences: Family Services, and a minor in Sociology from Eastern Illinois University.
 Heather lives with her husband in Effingham and enjoys spending time with her family, eating chocolate chip cookies, and relaxing with her puppies.